Xundrug/EPB/README.md

                       N17       H      N.3      H         -0.349900    0.125200   -0.403679    0.170825
                       N17       H      N.3      H         -0.349900    0.125200   -0.403679    0.170825
                   ;======================================================================================
+                       where column 1 and 2 represents the atom name, column 3 and 4 is the hybrid state in sybyl mol2 format, column 5 and 6 is the origin charge of two atoms from mol2 file (using pybel or read in the input mol2 file), column 7 and 8 is the updating charge os two atoms which under protein environments depend on EPB Model.

    2、use the local separate file contain receptor and ligand file